LeoZhaiZ/Ignition-Hacks-v5---Kitty-Cats/Explanation of Files.md

 scape.js - Scraper for petfinder.com

-style.css - stylesheet for frontend
+style.css - Stylesheet for frontend

-questions.html - main game page
+questions.html - Main game page

-landing.html - displays a cat based on your personality result
+landing.html - Displays a cat based on your personality result

+script.js - Script for front-end

+server - Receives scraping output and writes to disk

+splice - Splice all individual cat files into a single JSON file